Ash-Impactco/Climate-Events-2025/README.md

 Big shoutout to Akhila Kosaraju for sparking the original idea [https://www.linkedin.com/in/akhilakosaraju](https://www.linkedin.com/in/akhilakosaraju)

+Suggest or Submit an Event
+Know an important event that should be listed here?

 🤝 Let’s Connect — I’ll be expanding this list with more events across Europe and beyond.
 Feel free to reach out or follow the journey on